filipego/admin-boilerplate/README.md

 ## Examples

-Visit `/examples` to see usage of UIButton and both modals.
+Visit `/examples` to see usage of UIButton, modals, SearchBar, ViewFilters, and cards in grid/masonry layouts.